James Wyatt (1774–1853)

 Mayor of Oxford 1842/3

-James Wyatt (1774–1853) was the fourth son of the Oxford baker Thomas Wyatt.
-His father had been baptised at the Church of St Mary the Virgin on 17 August 1738 (the son of John Wyatt junior and his wife Mary), and had married Anne Clanfield at Hanborough on 11 August 1765.
+James's father Thomas Wyatt had married Anne Clanfield at Hanborough on 11 August 1765.
 (Although his father sat on the council for many years from 1771, he should not be confused with the Thomas Wyatt who became Mayor in 1830: this was James’s cousin.)

 On his fifteenth birthday (14 March 1789) Wyatt was apprenticed to the carver and gilder Robert Archer, and followed this trade for the rest of his life.
-The frame of his portrait in the Town Hall (below) depicts his trade: it is decorated with the instruments and tools used by picture framers.
-He was admitted free on 13 May 1796.
+The frame of his portrait in the Town Hall (right) depicts his trade: it is decorated with the instruments and tools used by picture framers.

-In 1805 Wyatt set up his own business as a carver and gilder at 115 High Street (left).
+Wyatt was admitted free on 13 May 1796, and in 1805 set up his own business as a carver and gilder at 115 High Street (left).

 By 1811 he had begun to deal in pictures and prints, and by 1823 he is listed in Pigot’s Directory as a printseller.
 He lived over the shop from 1805 until his death in 1853, latterly with his son (another James) and his family.